stormmurdoc/fhemdocker/README.md

       chmod 644 ./fhemdocker/reverseproxy/config/.htpasswd

-## Contributing to fhemdocker
-Contributions are encouraged and welcome!

 ## Accessing the docker container via remote

 If you want to commit a FHEM command via the local telnet daemon you can use the script fcmd.sh.